yan-hao-tian/VW/README.md

 }
 ```
 ## 🙏🙏🙏
-I am looking for some intern opportunity on Vision or Multi-Modal, best based in Beijing (other cities will be ok but I need to persuade my tutor and GF).
+I am looking for some intern opportunity on Vision or Multi-Modal, best based in Beijing (other cities will be ok but I shall persuade my tutor and GF).
 If you need an intern, please contact me via yanhaotian@bupt.edu.cn or leave your link.
-BTW I will obtain Ph.D degree in September 2025.
+BTW I will obtain Ph.D degree in the second half of 2025 (next September).